Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Introduction

 As rolling along the direction with near-inflection-point inflation happens, another vacuum along with the other direction forms.
 As soon as these two vacua become degenerate, bubbles of true vacuum begin to form.
-These bubbles will act as seeds for PBHs once they collapse in the post-inflationary phase.
-The tuning to the true vacuum has to be much less than one in order for inflation to last long enough.
+These bubbles will act as seeds for PBHs once they collapse in the postinflationary phase.
+The tuning to the true vacuum has to be much less than 1 in order for inflation to last long enough.
 It is also necessary to exclude the overproduction of PBHs whose energy density exceeds the dark matter's current energy density.
 As mentioned, there are different possibilities for the termination of inflation, and they affect the mass distribution of PBHs that can come out of the process.
-What really matters for bubbles to turn to PBHs, is that we have to exit inflation in a way to allow the bubbles to lose their kinetic energy, come to rest with respect to the parent FRW universe, and then collapse in the post-inflationary decelerating phase.
-A waterfall second order PT will provide the bubbles (including the ones whose sizes are larger than the Hubble radius at the true vacuum) with ample time to go through all these effects.
-On the other hand, concluding inflation with an abrupt first order PT to settle to the true vacuum will destroy these bubbles as the first order PT only completes by the collision of the bubble walls formed in the sea of false vacuum.
+What really matters for bubbles to turn to PBHs, is that we have to exit inflation in a way to allow the bubbles to lose their kinetic energy, come to rest with respect to the parent FRW universe, and then collapse in the postinflationary decelerating phase.
+A waterfall second-order PT will provide the bubbles (including the ones whose sizes are larger than the Hubble radius at the true vacuum) with ample time to go through all these effects.
+On the other hand, concluding inflation with an abrupt first-order PT to settle to the true vacuum will destroy these bubbles as the first-order PT only completes by the collision of the bubble walls formed in the sea of false vacuum.
 There is an intermediate scenario in which, however, inflation finishes by the violation of the slow-roll, the inflaton still rolls along the false vacuum direction, but the expansion is no longer accelerating.
-Finally, the field reaches a point where the nucleation rate per unit four-volume to the true vacuum reaches the critical value at which the first order PT to the true vacuum completes \cite{Coleman:1977py, Callan:1977pt}.
-The time elapsed from the end of inflation to the first order PT's termination allows for the collapse of most of these bubbles.
-In addition, the first order PT allows a SGWBs \cite{Hogan:1986qda,Kosowsky:1992rz, Kamionkowski:1993fg,Huber:2008hg} to be produced.
+Finally, the field reaches a point where the nucleation rate per unit four-volume to the true vacuum reaches the critical value at which the first-order PT to the true vacuum completes \cite{Coleman:1977py, Callan:1977pt}.
+The time elapsed from the end of inflation to the first-order PT's termination allows for the collapse of most of these bubbles.
+In addition, the first-order PT allows a SGWBs \cite{Hogan:1986qda,Kosowsky:1992rz, Kamionkowski:1993fg,Huber:2008hg} to be produced.
 For reasonable nucleation time, the peak frequency of the produced gravitational waves falls in the LISA sensitivity band \cite{Audley:2017drz}, which correlates a high-frequency gravitational wave signal, with specific characteristics from a first-order PT \cite{Kosowsky:1992rz, Kamionkowski:1993fg, Huber:2008hg}, with the PBHs in the sublunar mass range.
-We also show that a negligible number of PBHs is formed from the collision of the bubble walls and the first order PT.
+We also show that a negligible number of PBHs is formed from the collision of the bubble walls and the first-order PT.